One of Spinshot’s best sellers, the Spinshot Pro is a lightweight tennis ball machine.

 Interestingly, Spinshot is the only company that limits the use of plastic in their products.
 Instead of the typical plastic construction, the Spinshot Pro is built from aluminum to maintain ease of portability and a lightweight profile.

 The Spinshot Pro falls into the lower middle category of tennis ball machines.
-The machine is priced at £1,075 and its features are best suited to less demanding players.
+The machine is reasonably priced and its features are best suited to less demanding players.
 To find out more about what the Spinshot Pro has to offer, keep reading.

 Table of Contents